ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 }
 - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {
 #warning Incomplete method implementation.
     // Return the number of rows in the section.
-I currently have two rows we would like to show return 3;
+I currently have three rows we would like to show return 3;
 }